-And don’t worry: if you’re having a hard time telling your TTC from your BBT, check out this handy guide to common abbreviations from our blog archives.
+And don’t worry: if you’re having a hard time telling your TTC from your BBT, check out this handy guide to common abbreviations.

-The easiest way to ensure you’re getting all of the vital nutrients you and your baby need is to take a daily multivitamin supplement specifically for pregnant women.
-Some brands can be pricey, but there’s no need to break the bank: they should all contain the recommended levels of key vitamins and minerals for a healthy pregnancy.
+The easiest way to ensure you’re getting all of the vital nutrients you and your baby need in early pregnancy is to take a daily multivitamin supplement specifically for pregnant women.
+Some brands can be pricey, but there’s no need to break the bank – they should all contain the recommended levels of key vitamins and minerals for a healthy pregnancy.

 Many of our members swear by TTC gadgets and gizmos like basal body temperature thermometers, ovulation predictor kits (OPKs), and fertility-tracking apps like FertilityFriend, Ovia and Glow.
 Used correctly, they can optimize your chances of conceiving, but proceed with caution if you’re the sort of person who tends to obsess over things.

-As well as taking those all-important prenatal vitamins, you should review any medications, supplements or herbal remedies you’re currently taking as soon as you start trying to conceive.
+As well as taking those all-important prenatal vitamins, when you're one to four weeks pregnant you should review any medications, supplements or herbal remedies you’re currently taking as soon as you start trying to conceive.
 Some may not be safe to use during pregnancy.

 “Sober til it’s over” or “Drink til it’s pink”?
 No matter where you stand on drinking during the two-week wait, it’s a good idea to at least cut back on alcohol and caffeine if there’s a chance you could be pregnant.
 Time to swap your afternoon americano or evening glass of red for an herbal tea… or maybe a hot chocolate with cream and marshmallows.
 After all, you are eating for two!

 It may be early days, but now’s a great time to make first contact with your maternity healthcare provider.
-You probably won’t have your first proper prenatal appointment until around 8 weeks, but it’s a good opportunity to get to know your provider and ask any questions you might have.
+You probably won’t have your first proper prenatal appointment until you're around 8 weeks pregnant, but it’s a good opportunity to get to know your provider and ask any questions you might have.